RJZheng1/API-Project/README.md

 Description
 -----------
-A search engine based on Wikipedia and other APIs
+A search engine based on Wikipedia and Map APIs!
+Just type in the name of a place and search away!

 Uses:
 Wikipedia,